 "Commission analyzed the impact of a 100-year solar storm (similar to E3 from EMP) and discovered a very high consequence vulnerability of the power grid.
 Steps taken to mitigate the E3 threat also would simultaneously mitigate this threat from the natural environment."

 SolidGround™ Protects the Power Grid from both Solar Storms and Nuclear EMP E3:

 SolidGround™ can be constructed with modular capacitor bank add-ons to achieve protection not only from any size GIC but also very high currents induced by Nuclear EMP E3 fields.
-Additional modular add-ons can be used for longer lines or even higher anticipated E3 fields to meet customer future needs.
+Additional modular add-ons can be added at any time for longer lines or extremely high anticipated E3 fields to meet customer future needs.

 Additional Benefits of SolidGround™

 Increases the Stability and Reliability of the Grid

 - Protects against power system voltage collapse or outages caused by Solar Storms / EMP E3

 - Protects the most critical, costly and long lead items of a Power Grid (two major components being High Voltage (HV) / Extra High Voltage (EHV) Transformers and Generators) against Nuclear EMP E3.

 - SolidGround™ components are shielded and designed to operate through all three EMP pulses: E1, E2 and E3.